-Would the convenience of exercising in your own private space eliminate persistent laziness and create excuses for not exercising in the past?
-But, will you really use it — if you buy it?
+Would the convenience of exercising in your own private space eliminate persistent laziness and create exercises for not exercising in the past?
+But, will you really use it, if you buy it?
 That’s the age-old question usually answered with a resounding “no” by the many people who use their bedroom treadmill as a pricey coat rack.

 Set up for success

 Where and how you set up your home gym is key to how often you’ll exercise.
-Also time saving and privacy are the main benefits of a home gym.
+Also time saving & privacy are the main benefits of a home gym.